 - Cobia: New bag and size limits for state waters.
 Bag limit: Two fish per vessel.
 Size limit: 36 inches fork length.

-- Redfish: Harvest of redfish is banned in the Indian River Lagoon and Mosquito Lagoon beginning Sept.
-1. FWC will re-evaluate later in the year.
+- Redfish: Harvest of redfish has been banned in the Indian River Lagoon and Mosquito Lagoon since Sept.
+1, 2022.
+FWC will reevaluate in the future.

-- Dolphin: Bag limit is five fish per day per angler.
+- Dolphin: Bag limit is 5 fish per day per angler.
 Vessel limit is 30 fish per day.
 Captain and crew may not be included in limit.
-These fishing regulations began May 1, 2022, for state waters.
+These fishing regulations began on May 1, 2022, for state waters.

 - Bass: Bass at Headwaters Lake will soon become all catch-and-release.